Higher-Order Sinusoidal Input Describing Functions for Open-Loop and Closed-Loop Reset Control with Application to Mechatronics Systems: Conclusion

 The proposed tool is developed based on the method applied to a limited reset control structure from \cite{ZHANG2024106063}, but this study goes beyond a simple extension.
 The developed analysis methods establish a connection between open-loop and closed-loop analysis, enabling the fine-tuning of critical parameters such as the shaping filter \(\mathcal{C}_s\), linear controllers \(\mathcal{C}_1\), \(\mathcal{C}_2\), and \(\mathcal{C}_3\), which are arranged in series before, after, and parallel to the reset controller \(\mathcal{C}_r\), along with the feedback element \(\mathcal{C}_4\).
 This tuning capability facilitates the optimization of performance in reset feedback control systems.

-Moreover, future research could leverage the frequency-domain techniques presented in Theorems \ref{thm: open-loop HOSIDF} and \ref{thm: closed-loop HOSIDF}, along with the insights provided in Remark \ref{rem: design_Sn}, to develop guidelines for designing reset control systems.
+Moreover, future research could leverage the frequency-domain techniques presented in Theorems \ref{thm: open-loop HOSIDF} and \ref{thm: closed-loop HOSIDF} to develop guidelines for designing reset control systems.
 These guidelines could focus on optimizing both transient and steady-state responses in reset-controlled mechatronics systems.